[Loyola University Chicago]

 If despite all this motivation, absolute, non-negotiable necessity nevertheless intemperately demands that you must miss class, please let me know as far in advance as possible.
 Legitimate absences (serious illness, court appearances) should be documented in writing (n.b.: appointments with Loyola faculty and administrators should be scheduled at times that do not conflict with courses for which you are registered).

-Written homework, when it is to be collected in that form, is due at the beginning of class.
+Written homework, when assigned, is due at the beginning of class.

 Quizzes and exams can be rescheduled only for truly dire and documented reasons.
 Bring clean, lined paper and pens that don't smear.